 - Add all the ingredients into a sauce-pan and bring everything to boil over medium heat.
 Keep mixing continuously.

-Marinate shrimps for about 15 minutes in the juice of 1/2 of lime, 1 tbsp. of soy sauce, 2 garlic cloves -minced and 1 tsp. of ginger.
-Grill, saute or bake shrimps for 5 minutes on each side.
-I like shrimps when I saute them.
+- Shrimp: Marinate shrimp for about 15 minutes in the juice of 1/2 of lime, 1 tbsp. of soy sauce, 2 garlic cloves -minced and 1 tsp. of ginger.
+Grill, saute or bake shrimp for 5 minutes on each side.
+I like shrimp when I saute them.

-Season it with salt, pepper and to go with the rest of the meal squeeze a bit of lime, and drizzle with oil.
+- Asparagus: Season it with salt, pepper and to go with the rest of the meal squeeze a bit of lime and drizzle with oil.
 Roast for 15-20 minutes.
 OR you can boil it for 10 minutes in salted water, then squeeze lime juice when it’s done.